OpenDataDSL/website/blog/2023-04-12-data_management/index.md

 ##### Examples of default values

-Example showing the a static default value and a constraint that ensures that if a value is entered, it matches a value from the list.
+Example showing a static default value and a constraint that ensures that if a value is entered, it matches a value from the list.
 ```js
 checker = type
     hl as String() not null default "high"